Piarre/DiCLI/README.md

 3. Now start a new python terminal and start "python main.py".
 4. Enjoy now.

-# IF YOU HAVE PROBLEME SEND ME A MESSAGE
+# IF YOU HAVE PROBLEME SEND ME A MESSAGE TO ON MY TWITTER (you can find it on my github !).